jordanlambino/leagueoflegends-data-analysis/README.md

 ## **Fairness Analysis**
-Group X: LCK Teams
-Group Y: LCS Teams

-Null Hypothesis: The model is fair.
-The precision of the model is the same for LCK and LCS teams.
+**Group 1:** Red-Side Teams
+**Group 2:** Blue-Side Teams

+**Null Hypothesis:** The classifier's accuracy is equal for teams playing on the red side and teams playing on the blue side.

+**Alternative Hypothesis:** The classifer's accuracy is higher for teams on the red side than it is for teams playing on the blue side.

+**Test Statistic:** Difference in Accuracy (Red - Blue)

+**Significance Level:** 5% (0.05)

+**p-value:** 0.074

+**Conclusion:** Fail to reject the null hypothesis.
-Alternative Hypothesis: The model is not fair.
-The precision of the model is greater for LCK teams than it is for LCS teams.
+- Using our permutation test, there is a lack of evidence suggesting that the classifier is more accurate for red teams than it is for blue teams.

-Conclusion: ...